ninjamuffin99/FulpTronJS/README.md

 # FulpTronJS
 A stinky DiscordJS bot

 FulpTron is 100% free to use or copy, preferably with a shoutout though.
-If you want to invite the official one to your server, use this link: https://discordapp.com/oauth2/authorize?client_id=381604281968623617&scope=bot
+If you want to invite the official one to your servers, use this link: https://discordapp.com/oauth2/authorize?client_id=381604281968623617&scope=bot

 # COMMANDS